 After all the fabric was removed I started to remove the cane.
 I first removed the wood trim around the cane.
 This was also stapled in place.
-After removing the trim I started to remove the cane and there was lots and lots of staples.
+After removing the trim I started to remove the cane and there were lots and lots of staples.

 And here is my chair after I removed all the cane and fabric.

-Next I sanded the whole chair because I needed to fix the arms and wanted everything to look the same.
+Next, I sanded the whole chair because I needed to fix the arms and wanted everything to look the same.
 Here is my chair all sanded smooth.

 Plus the arms are now fixed…